 - the name of the individual about whom they wish to complain;

 - who has been involved so far;

 - why they are not satisfied with the outcome; and

 - their own name and address and how we should contact them.

-If, for any reason, a complainant is unable to submit their complaint in writing (letter or email) then the complainant can contact the Secretary of the RCT PCC who will take down the details (as set out in the bullet list above) of the complaint on the complainant’s behalf.
-The Secretary can be contacted on the telephone number below.
+If, for any reason, a complainant is unable to submit their complaint in writing (letter or email) then the complainant can contact the Secretary of the RCT PCC, by telephone, who will take down the details (as set out in the bullet list above) of the complaint on the complainant’s behalf.

 Upon receipt of a complaint, the secretary of the RCT PCC will determine the appropriate response which may result in the implementation of the RCT’s Fitness to Practise procedure which can be found here: Fitness to Practise Procedure.
 A complainant will be involved in the FTP procedure at every stage as a witness and the RCT will support a complainant through the process including letting the complainant know the outcome at the end.

 230 Tadcaster Road